Driving the Student Experience with Student Journey Mapping

 You wouldn’t traverse a mountain trail without a map or a flashlight, so why adopt this approach in your marketing strategies?
 The ultimate goal of any higher education institution is student recruitment, but without the right knowledge and tools, you’ve got yourself a problem.

 Many institutions adopt a ‘close your eyes, spin the globe and point’ approach to their customer journey mapping, preferring to rely on historic audience personas.
-Today’s students are nothing like the class of 2000 – their customer journey to enrolment, by comparison, is unrecognisable.
+Today’s students are nothing like the class of 2000 – their student journey to enrolment, by comparison, is unrecognisable.

 With so many higher educational institutions competing for enrolments, student recruitment is proving to be a challenging and critical component of the student lifecycle.
 To survive and prosper, providers need to recognise the changing needs and customer journey mapping of today’s student.